Artpop: Production

+Featured artists

+The track "Jewels n' Drugs" features T.I., Too Short, and Twista (pictured left to right).

-In mid-2013, Gaga contacted rappers T.I., Too Short, and Twista to record a song, later revealed to be "Jewels n' Drugs".
-During an interview with MTV, they confirmed that they recorded their verses separately, mainly due to the tight schedule of the four.
-Twista further explained that Gaga wanted to "put a vibe of certain artists together" in order to "capture the essence" of what she wanted to do with the song.
-Gaga also worked with rapper Azealia Banks on two songs, titled "Red Flame" and "Ratchet", but the tracks remained unreleased as their collaboration ended in a dispute.
-DJ White Shadow explained to the Chicago Tribune that while he was working on "Do What U Want" with Gaga during the European leg of the Born This Way Ball tour, he came up with the idea of bringing Gaga and R. Kelly together for the song, saying that it "seemed logical" to him to put "two writing/singing geniuses on one track".
-Kelly told Billboard that he enjoyed the song recording process thanks to Gaga's professionalism.
-At a press conference in Japan in 2013, Gaga was asked why she worked together with Kelly, but she defended the collaboration, saying: "R. Kelly and I have sometimes had very untrue things written about us, so in a way this was a bond between us."
-However, after the airing of the documentary, Surviving R. Kelly, in January 2019, which detailed sexual abuse allegations against Kelly, Gaga issued an apology for working with him.
-She said that her thinking was "explicitly twisted" and that she had "poor judgement" at that time.
-The song was subsequently removed from all digital versions, and new vinyl and CD pressings of Artpop.
+In mid-2013, Gaga contacted rappers T.I., Too Short, and Twista to record a song, later revealed as "Jewels n' Drugs".
+Too Short said that he became involved after producer DJ White Shadow suggested him for the track, and he subsequently recorded his verse in Los Angeles.
+In an interview with MTV, the artists confirmed that they recorded their verses separately because of scheduling constraints.
+Twista said Gaga wanted to bring together some artists with different styles to capture the atmosphere she envisioned for the song.
+Gaga also worked with rapper Azealia Banks on two songs titled "Red Flame" and "Ratchet", though the tracks remained unreleased as their collaboration ended in a dispute.

+DJ White Shadow told the Chicago Tribune that while he was working on "Do What U Want" with Gaga during the European leg of the Born This Way Ball tour, he suggested bringing R. Kelly onto the track.
+He said it "seemed logical" to pair "two writing/singing geniuses".
+Kelly later told Billboard that he enjoyed recording the song and praised Gaga's professionalism.
+At a press conference in Japan in 2013, when Gaga was asked why she worked with Kelly, she defended the collaboration, saying that both she and Kelly had experienced false media coverage and that this created a sense of connection between them.
+Following the broadcast of the documentary Surviving R. Kelly in January 2019, which detailed sexual abuse allegations against Kelly, Gaga apologized for working with him, stating that her thinking at the time had been "explicitly twisted" and that she had exercised "poor judgement".
+The song was subsequently removed from all digital versions of Artpop, as well as later vinyl and CD pressings of the album.